Fellow parents, I have news to relate:

 (Source: Harris Poll, March 2018)

 In some ways, this data isn’t a surprise.
-The high rate of distracted driving in the US is no secret—Root’s data supports these national findings.
-But, as a father of three young children, I was surprised to learn that we, as parents, are getting distracted by our phone even more than other demographics.
+The high rate of distracted driving in the U.S. is no secret—Root’s data supports these national findings.
+But, as a father of three young children, I was surprised to learn that we, as parents, are getting distracted by our phones even more than other demographics.

 I also understand it.
 Parenting is a 24/7 job and often leaves little time for personal and work responsibilities.
 When driving my kids around, I often hear my phone ding with Slack messages and email notifications.
 It’s easy to give in to temptation.